osok/arXiv_papers/Global_Optimization_A_Machine_Learning_Approach.md

 # SUMMARY
 The text discusses global optimization methods, focusing on the OOCAN framework, which combines machine learning with mixed integer optimization to solve complex problems.
-Enhancements include adaptive sampling, robust optimization, and various ML models.
+Enhancements include adaptive sampling, robust optimization, and various ML models to improve solution quality and computation time.

 # IDEAS:
-- Global optimizers solve problems with objective functions, inequality, and equality constraints.
-- Constraints may lack desirable properties like linearity or convexity.
+- Global optimization problems often lack desirable mathematical properties like linearity or convexity.
-- Decision variables can be continuous or integer.
-- Strategies often approximate problems with more manageable forms.
-- Gradient-based methods, outer approximations, and mixed integer optimization are common.
+- Existing approaches include gradient-based methods, outer approximations, and mixed integer optimization.
-- CONO uses gradient-based approaches and bound projections for optimality.
-- Outer approximations simplify constraints with linear and nonlinear cuts.
-- BARON combines MIO with convex relaxations and outer approximations.
-- Antigon uses convex underestimators and branch-and-cut methods.
-- Gradient-based methods struggle with integer variables.
-- Relaxations and outer approximations are limited to specific non-linearities.
-- Branching methods face the curse of dimensionality.
-- Many global optimizers handle only a subset of mathematical primitives.
-- Real-world problems may have richer sets of primitives like trigonometric functions.
-- OOCAN combines machine learning with MIO for general and blackbox problems.
+- OOCAN framework combines machine learning with mixed integer optimization for general and blackbox problems.
-- OOCAN samples constraints for feasibility and trains decision trees.
+- OOCAN samples nonlinear constraints and trains decision trees to approximate feasibility.
-- OOCAN uses MIO approximation and local search for solution improvement.
-- Enhancements include adaptive sampling, robust optimization, and constraint relaxations.
+- Extensions to OOCAN include adaptive sampling, robust optimization, and various ML models.
-- Machine learning aids in formulating and solving optimization problems.
+- Machine learning aids in formulating and solving complex optimization problems.
-- Constraint learning involves embedding learned functions as constraints in MIO models.
+- Constraint learning involves embedding learned functions as constraints in an optimization problem.
-- OOCAN uses various ML models like SVMs, GBMs, and MLPs for constraint approximation.
+- OOCAN uses decision trees, support vector machines, gradient boosted trees, and multi-layer perceptrons.
 - Adaptive sampling generates high-quality samples for better constraint approximations.
-- October sampling iteratively resamples areas where learners can't approximate well.
-- Relaxation variables and penalty parameters ensure feasible solutions in MIO approximations.
-- Robust optimization accounts for uncertainty in trained ML model parameters.
+- Robust optimization accounts for uncertainty in machine learning model parameters.
-- Hyperplane-based decision trees are used for constraint approximations.
+- OOCAN framework improves optimality gaps and solution times compared to traditional optimizers.
+- The algorithm separates linear and nonlinear constraints and identifies variable limits.
+- Sampling methods include boundary sampling, Latin hypercube sampling, and KNN quasi-Newton sampling.
+- Decision trees are trained on data sets to approximate feasibility space of nonlinear constraints.
+- MIO approximation is solved using commercial solvers like IBM CPLEX and Gurobi.
+- Solution improvement involves projected gradient descent steps for feasibility and optimality.
+- Enhanced sampling includes boundary sampling, Latin hypercube sampling, KNN quasi-Newton sampling, and October-based adaptive sampling.
-- Cross-validation selects the best ML model type for each constraint.
+- Enhanced ML model training involves selecting the best model type for each constraint using cross-validation.
-- Hit-and-run algorithm generates samples within polyhedra for better approximations.
-- Relaxation techniques address infeasibility in MIO approximations.
-- Robust optimization handles uncertainty in data of an optimization problem.
+- Robust optimization handles uncertainty in trained parameters of ML models.
+- Relaxation variables and penalty parameters ensure feasible solutions in MIO approximation.

 # INSIGHTS:
-- Global optimizers tackle complex problems by approximating them with simpler forms.
-- Machine learning enhances global optimization by aiding in constraint approximation.
+- Combining machine learning with mixed integer optimization addresses complex global optimization problems.
-- Adaptive sampling improves the accuracy of constraint approximations in optimization problems.
+- Adaptive sampling refines constraint approximations by focusing on difficult-to-approximate areas.
-- Robust optimization accounts for uncertainty in machine learning model parameters.
+- Robust optimization mitigates uncertainty in machine learning model parameters for better solutions.
+- Decision trees, SVMs, GBMs, and MLPs offer diverse strengths for constraint approximation.
+- Cross-validation ensures the best ML model is chosen for each constraint.
 - Relaxation techniques ensure feasible solutions even when constraints are hard to satisfy.
+- Projected gradient descent improves both feasibility and optimality of solutions.
+- OOCAN framework's flexibility makes it suitable for a wide range of optimization problems.
+- Enhanced sampling methods adapt to the landscape of the function being sampled.
+- Incorporating multiple ML models enhances the robustness of the optimization framework.

 # QUOTES:
-- "Global optimizers solve problems that involve an objective function, inequality constraints, and equality constraints."
+- "Global optimization problems often involve objective functions and constraints that lack desirable mathematical properties."
-- "Constraints may not always have desirable mathematical properties like linearity or convexity."
-- "Decision variables could be either continuous or integer."
-- "Most strategies try to solve the problem by approximating it with more manageable optimization forms."
-- "Gradient-based methods, outer approximations, relaxations, and mixed integer optimization are common."
-- "The well-known nonlinear optimizer CONO uses a gradient-based approach."
-- "Outer approximations simplify the problem by approximating the constraints with linear and nonlinear cuts."
-- "BARON combines MIO with convex relaxations and outer approximations."
-- "Antigon uses convex underestimators in conjunction with a branch-and-cut method."
-- "Gradient-based approaches rely on good initial feasible solutions and struggle with integer variables."
-- "Relaxations and outer approximations are limited to specific types of nonlinearities."
-- "Branching methods are hampered by the curse of dimensionality due to their combinatorial nature."
-- "Many global optimizers only allow constraints that use a subset of all the mathematical primitives."
-- "Real-world problems may contain constraints with a much richer set of primitives."
-- "OOCAN combines machine learning with mixed integer optimization to solve general and blackbox global optimization problems."
+- "OOCAN framework combines machine learning with mixed integer optimization to solve general and blackbox global optimization problems."
-- "OOCAN samples the nonlinear constraints for feasibility and trains a hyperplane-based decision tree on those samples."
+- "Machine learning has been instrumental in helping us tackle complex large-scale optimization problems."
+- "Constraint learning involves learning functions from data using MIO models."
 - "Adaptive sampling generates high-quality samples of the nonlinear constraints for more accurate constraint approximations."
 - "Robust optimization accounts for the uncertainty of the sample-dependent training of the machine learning models."
-- "Relaxation techniques ensure feasible solutions even when the original problem is feasible."
+- "We use boundary sampling, Latin hypercube sampling, KNN quasi-Newton sampling, and October-based adaptive sampling."
+- "We train hyperplane-based decision trees on the data sets to approximate the feasibility space of the nonlinear constraint."
+- "The goal of October sampling is to resample parts of the constraint that are hard to approximate."
+- "Relaxation variables and a penalty parameter ensure the MIO approximation always has a feasible solution."

 # HABITS:
-- Using gradient-based methods to find initial feasible solutions.
+- Using adaptive sampling to refine constraint approximations iteratively.
-- Employing outer approximations to simplify complex constraints.
-- Combining machine learning with mixed integer optimization for better problem-solving.
+- Employing cross-validation to select the best machine learning model for each constraint.
-- Utilizing adaptive sampling to improve constraint approximations.
-- Applying robust optimization to handle uncertainty in model parameters.
+- Incorporating robust optimization to handle uncertainty in trained model parameters.
+- Performing projected gradient descent steps to improve solution feasibility and optimality.
+- Utilizing multiple machine learning models like SVMs, GBMs, and MLPs for diverse strengths.

 # FACTS:
-- Global optimizers solve problems involving objective functions, inequality, and equality constraints.
-- Constraints may lack desirable properties like linearity or convexity.
-- Decision variables can be continuous or integer.
+- Global optimization problems may have continuous or integer decision variables.
-- Gradient-based methods, outer approximations, and mixed integer optimization are common strategies.
-- CONO uses gradient-based approaches and bound projections for optimality.
-- BARON combines MIO with convex relaxations and outer approximations.
-- Antigon uses convex underestimators and branch-and-cut methods.
+- Existing approaches like gradient-based methods struggle with integer variables.
-- Many global optimizers handle only a subset of mathematical primitives.
+- OOCAN framework can handle constraints with various mathematical primitives.
+- Machine learning aids in speeding up tree search and guiding branching in MIO problems.
+- Constraint learning has been used to create food baskets for the World Food Program.

 # REFERENCES:
-- CONO nonlinear optimizer
-- BARON commercial optimizer
-- Antigon solver
+- IBM CPLEX
-- Mixed Integer Optimization (MIO)
-- Support Vector Machines (SVMs)
-- Gradient Boosting Machines (GBMs)
-- Multi-Layer Perceptrons (MLPs)
+- Gurobi
+- World Food Program
+- MINLP Library

 # ONE-SENTENCE TAKEAWAY
-Combining machine learning with mixed integer optimization enhances global optimization by improving constraint approximation and handling uncertainty.
+Combining machine learning with mixed integer optimization enhances global optimization by improving constraint approximations and handling uncertainty.

 # RECOMMENDATIONS:
-- Use gradient-based methods to find initial feasible solutions efficiently.
-- Employ outer approximations to simplify complex constraints in optimization problems.
-- Combine machine learning with mixed integer optimization for better problem-solving capabilities.
-- Utilize adaptive sampling to generate high-quality samples for accurate constraint approximations.
+- Use adaptive sampling to generate high-quality samples for better constraint approximations.
+- Employ cross-validation to select the best machine learning model for each constraint.
-- Apply robust optimization techniques to handle uncertainty in machine learning model parameters.
+- Incorporate robust optimization to handle uncertainty in trained model parameters.
+- Perform projected gradient descent steps to improve solution feasibility and optimality.
+- Utilize multiple machine learning models like SVMs, GBMs, and MLPs for diverse strengths.